rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## Issue related to Terminology/Definitions:

 1. Should we use the object terminology?
-This may be better than data node subtree, or the equivalent, and could be better than introducing *bags*?
    - Holger: should try and use same terminology as existing YANG Push RFCs.
    - Rob: This issue can be a place holder, to go through and check/update the terminology used, and see if any of the referenced terminology isn't neeed in YP Lite.
+   - Rob: Update, possible should refine the definition of object to make it clear that it may refer to a single data node or set of data nodes.

 ## Issues related to YANG Push Lite Overview.